Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/quick-start.md

 Now you have content in the system and can get basic contextual recommendations.
 For details, see the <a href="{{ site.baseurl }}/v2_0_0-docs/content-based-recommendation">Content-based recommendation<a/> page.

-## 5. Take a break
+## 5. Next steps

-Now you have setup the recommendations components successfully, you deserve a break.
-Behavioural recommendations and tuning the algorithm weights are the next things you are probably most interested in.
-You can find how in the HowTo section.
+Now that you have setup the recommendations components successfully, behavioural recommendations and algorithm weights tuning are probably the next things you are most interested in.
+You can find how to do it in the HowTo section.